syingduo/mouseLUTomics/README.md

 # 🐭 mouseLUTomics

 **mouseLUTomics** is a pipeline for analyzing single-cell RNA-seq and ATAC-seq data from mouse lower urinary tract (LUT) tissues.
-It supports both **multiome** and **single-modality** datasets and includes modules for preprocessing, integration, quality control, and visualization.
+It supports both **multiome** and **single-modality** datasets and includes modules for preprocessing, integration, quality control, and cell type annotation.

 ---

 ## 🔬 Overview

-This pipeline processes raw FASTQ files into integrated single-cell datasets with downstream cell-type annotation, QC visualization, and marker analysis.
+This pipeline processes raw FASTQ files into integrated single-cell datasets with downstream QC visualization, doublet detection, and cell-type annotation.
 It supports:

 - scRNA-seq (5’ gene expression)
 - scATAC-seq (chromatin accessibility)
 - Multi-modal integration (RNA + ATAC)

-The project includes two main analysis modes:
+The repository includes two analysis modes:

 - `multiome/`: For paired RNA + ATAC datasets using Seurat, Signac, and ArchR.
-- `singleton/`: For RNA-only or ATAC-only single-modality analysis.
+- `singleton/`: For single-modality datasets (scRNA or scATAC only).

 ---